YMagrelo/react_social-network/README.md

 [DEMO LINK](https://ymagrelo.github.io/react_social-network/)

 1.) task on 23.03 - add Find Users page
+done:
-- added Find Users page with some css layout and some redux things, but without using server API;
+- added Users page with some css layout and some redux things, but without using server API;

-2.) task on 24.03 -  use server API on Find Users page;
+2.) task on 24.03 -  use server API on Users page;
+done:
-- used server API on Find Users page;
+- used server API on Users page;
 - rewrote Find Users page like class component;

-3.) task on 25.03 - use life cicle methods in Find Users page;
+3.) task on 25.03 - use life cicle methods and pagination in Users page;
+done:
+- add pagination to User page;